Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The Advocate Group Background

 The Advocate Group was originally established in 2002, but it has existed in its current form since 2011.
-The firm has five controlling owners, all of whom are also employees.
-They are CEO Ricky L. Lueck, chief compliance officer (CCO) Michael L. Corrigan, secretary Sean P. O’Hagan, treasurer Rebecca A. Wachter and chief investment officer (CIO) Seth Heimermann.
+The firm has four controlling owners, all of whom are also employees.
+They are CEO Michael L. Corrigan, chief operating officer (COO) Rebecca A. Wachter, secretary Sean P. O’Hagan and chief investment officer (CIO) Seth Heimermann.

 The firm offers both investment management and financial planning services.
 Financial planning services include tax planning, retirement planning, cash flow modeling, risk management, estate planning and charitable gift planning.